CybercentreCanada/assemblyline-service-cuckoo/README.md

     Make sure that `Enabled Protected Mode at Startup` and `Enable Enhanced Security` are unchecked.
     No workaround is known for Reader DC.

-When done, shutdown the virtual machine.
+When done, shut down the virtual machine.
 Windows may choose to hibernate instead of shutting down, make sure the guest has completely shut down.
-Remove the CD drive configuration from the virtual machine by editing the XML.
-The virtual machine will fail if it contains any references to the install medium.

-    sudo virsh edit Win7SP1x86

-Create a snapshot of the virtual machine.

-    sudo virsh snapshot-create Win7SP1x86

-Verify that there is a "current" snapshot with the following command, it should result in a lot of XML.

-    sudo virsh snapshot-current Win7SP1x86

-##### Windows 10
+##### Ubuntu 18.04

-Windows 10 is not *Officially* supported.
+Instructions here are for Xubuntu (XFCE) to minimize graphics requirements.

+If ubuntu18.04 isn't listed when you run `osinfo-query os`, then run the following commands:

+    mkdir -p ~/.config/osinfo/os/ubuntu.com/
+    wget https://gitlab.com/libosinfo/osinfo-db/raw/master/data/os/ubuntu.com/ubuntu-18.04.xml.in -O ~/.config/osinfo/os/ubuntu.com/ubuntu-18.04.xml

+Install the OS.
+Make sure to select the option that logs the user in at boot without a password.
+Install any additional applications or services you'd like at this point.

+    sudo virt-install --connect qemu:///system --virt-type kvm \
+        --name ubuntu1804 \
+        --ram 1024 \
+        --os-variant ubuntu18.04 \
+        --disk size=20,format=qcow2  \
+        --cdrom ~/iso/xubuntu-18.04.1-desktop-amd64.iso \
+        --vnc --network network=default --video cirrus

+Once the operating system has been installed, perform the following setup:

+    # Set NOPASSWD on the user accounts sudoers entry
+    sudo bash -c "echo 'ALL            ALL = (ALL) NOPASSWD: ALL' >> /etc/sudoers.d/allusers"

+    # Configure the agent to run at boot
+    sudo wget https://raw.githubusercontent.com/jbremer/agent/master/agent.py -O /root/agent.py
+    sudo chmod +x /root/agent.py
+    sudo crontab -e
+    @reboot python /root/agent.py

+    # Disable firewall inside of the vm, if exists:
+    sudo ufw disable

+    # Disable NTP inside of the vm:
+    sudo timedatectl set-ntp off

+    # Optional - preinstalled remove software and configurations:
+    sudo apt-get purge -y update-notifier update-manager update-manager-core ubuntu-release-upgrader-core sudo apt-get purge -y whoopsie ntpdate cups-daemon avahi-autoipd avahi-daemon avahi-utils sudo apt-get purge -y account-plugin-salut libnss-mdns telepathy-salut

+You may also wish to [install the systemtap kernel module](docs/linux_systemtap.md) for however at time of writing, the provided instructions did not work for Ubuntu 18.04.

+**NB**: You must configure a static IP and gateway on the guest, which you will use later with the `vmprep.py` script, in particular you will use the `--vm_ip`/`--gw_ip` options and *not* the `--vmcloak_name` option

 ##### Android